Stanadyne DS4 and GM PCM.... yea, quite a piece of work.

 With these two numbers, the ITS stepper motor is moved back-and-forth, trying to maintain the measured injection timing at the actual injection timing.
 If these values vary more than a couple of degrees from each other, a DTC will set.

 The injection metering pulse width (which is in crank degrees, and NOT in milliseconds), comes basically from the pump mapping tables.
-It is the summation of the pump mapping table, which contains the number of crank degrees from the pump reference to EOI (end-of-injection).
+It is the summation of two pump mapping tables, which contains the number of crank degrees from the pump reference to EOI (end-of-injection).
+One mapping table is the base delivery vs. pump rotation.
+The other includes pumping efficiencies and is dependant on pump speed.
 The base pump map table is crank degrees from RPM and desired fuel quantity (in cubic millimetres).
-The pump resistor calibration causes a small shift in the pump mapping tables - maybe by one crank degree.
+The pump resistor calibration causes a small shift in the pump mapping tables - maybe by one or two crank degrees.
 The pumping cycle at idle is set up so that the metering valve closes at the pump reference location.
 It actually accomplishes this by generating a time delay of 83.58 crank degrees from the previous pump reference location.
-The 6.4 crank degrees to make it 90 is calculated as the measured injection opening delay of about 1.6 milliseconds at idle.
+The 6.42 crank degrees to make it 90 is calculated as the measured injection opening delay of about 1.7 milliseconds at idle.
 The 'injector pulse width' shown on the scan tool is actually the injector response time.
 It is measured by monitoring the dip in metering valve solenoid current as the armature moves.
+Many other diesel engines using 12V injection actuation (Detroit Diesel, Cummins CAP system) do this measurement so it's not that unusual.

 The ECM supports split injection.
 I have worked on the Cummins ISC which also supported split injection.
 It really does help warmup.
-But the calibration file doesn't use split injection, and I'm wondering if the cold warmup would be more pleasant with it.
+But the calibration file doesn't seem to use split injection, and I'm wondering if the cold warmup would be more pleasant with it.
 I do not know the thermodynamic properties of split injections in a prechamber diesel.
 On a direct injection engine, the pilot injection really does make the engine much more pleasant.
 It's certainly a lot quieter and smoother, anyways.
+The firmware in this ECM does not handle split injection very well - it 'supports' it but not well.
+For one, the firmware does not compensate for spilled fuel.
+The other is that the algorithm splits after the pump maps which does not account for the dead zone in metering.
+I don't think anyone gave split injection even an attempt given that the software is a bit goofy.

 Back to the ECM hardware (and a bit of software)....
 Counter Logic: